FNGS-Gh/FiveM-TimeSync/README.md

 # FiveM-TimeSync
 `by Ghost @ FNGS / 2026` → [Author's GitHub](https://github.com/FNGS-Gh)

-This standalone script provides general time control features as a workaround for the FiveM asynchronous time behavior among players.
+This standalone script provides general time control features.
 It focuses on a highly customizable and optimized system to satisfy almost any possible needs a FiveM developer might face along the way, featuring different scenarios, usage variety and so on.
 For example, the variable time cycle allows you to have longer nights or days, while preserving the general client-side sync.

 The script also implements a fairly optimized solution to the in-game sky map "twitching" issue, which is caused by the constant local time updates, moving the light source position (the Sun or the Moon) backwards on each iteration before the local script receives an updated time value.